Timotheé Has An Image Problem

 I think there’s a subtle racial undercurrent.
 The character assassination of Kylie Jenner has been relatively harmless, and it’s harmless because she’s white.
 Imagine the harassment if Kylie were actually Black.

 I think it would be naive to deny that you probably unconsciously categorized her as such in your mind.
-I know I certainly did.
+I know I probably did.
 And maybe that’s by design.

 As a result, there’s been some image and brand reshaping within the last few years.
 Gone are the days of long-haired, wind-swept intellectual Timothée.
 Say hello to #Wiggathe.